PanTruskawka045/Spigot-Animations/README.md

 # 🎬 Spigot-Animations

-A powerful and flexible animation library for Spigot plugins, designed to make creating complex, chained, and parallel animations easy and fun!
+An animation library for Spigot plugins, designed to make creating chained, and parallel animations easy and fun!
+Despite the name, this library can be used in any Java project, not just Spigot plugins.

 ---